rogerbraun/Sinatra-Template/README.markdown

 ## Why?

 Sinatra is wonderful for small projects.
 If you are building a semi-large project, you may miss the structure that larger frameworks like Rails or Padrino provide.
-This template provides such a structure.
+This template will give you such a structure.

 ## What?

 This template is actually a small blog.
-There is now styling or Javascript whatsoever, as I want to keep this as minimal as possible.
+There is no styling or Javascript whatsoever, as I want to keep this as minimal as possible.
 Right now, it has these features, development-wise:

 * Organized, Rails-like folder structure
 * Reloading in devmode with Sinatra::Reloader